hoangphuong167vn/wetrip-policy/privacy-policy.md

 ## 13. CHILDREN'S PRIVACY

-WeTrip is rated **4+** and intended for general audiences.
-In some regions, the app may be rated higher based on local laws.
+WeTrip is intended for general audiences.

 We do **not** knowingly collect any personal information from children under 13 years old (or under 16 in the EU).

-If you believe your child has provided us with personal data, please contact us at **takastudio92@gmail.com** so we can delete it promptly.
+If you believe your child has provided us with personal data, please contact us (see Contact Us section below) so we can delete it promptly.

 ---

 ## 14. DATA RETENTION

 WeTrip stores only minimal data required for purchases and app operation.
-Purchase-related data (via Apple, Google, or RevenueCat) is retained only as long as needed to manage your active subscription (typically up to 7 years for legal and accounting purposes) or until you request deletion.
+Purchase-related data (via Apple, Google, or RevenueCat) is retained only as long as necessary to provide and manage your subscription, or as required by law (e.g., tax or accounting obligations).
 Non-personal app usage data is retained for up to 1 year for performance improvements.

 ---